 Project Director Provide the name, phone number, email address, and mailing address of the Project Director assigned to this proposed project.
 This person should be the main point of contact for the project and should be the person responsible for the project’s day-to-day operations.
 The Project Director may be contacted if other information is needed.

-Chief Executive/Highest Ranking Elected Official Provide the name, phone number, email address, and mailing address of the applicant’s Chief Executive or highest ranking elected official.
+Chief Executive/Highest-Ranking Elected Official Provide the name, phone number, email address, and mailing address of the applicant’s Chief Executive or highest-ranking elected official.
 For example, if your organization is a municipal form of government, provide this information for the Mayor or County Commissioner.
 Otherwise, provide this information for your organization’s Executive Director or President.
 These individuals may be contacted if other information is needed.

 Population